jcreamer898/js-architecture-23rd-century/slides/content/index.md

 ...
 ```

+---
+name: design-patterns-constructor-woes

+# Better, but still a ways to go

+* Inheritance is a bit ugly
+* Globals still
+* Dependency management
+* Bug prone
+* Hard to maintain

+???

+* Need something other mechanism to fetch them
 * Still relying on globals even though they're minimized
 * Have to manually maintain a dependency chain with script tags
 * If you put one out of order you can create bugs